How to account for VAT on goods and services provided by registered health professionals, including doctors, dentists

 Payments relating to activities where the principal purpose is the protection, maintenance or restoration of the health of the patient (for example, anti-coagulant monitoring, childhood immunisations, flu and pneumococcal vaccinations) are payments for exempt supplies.

-‘General’ payments and reimbursements of practice costs (for example, GMS global sum, MPIG correction factor, computer costs, notional rent) are also payments directly related to exempt services unless the practice has dispensing activity, in which case they will cover taxable and exempt supplies.
-In such cases, they will need to be apportioned in accordance with the guidance given in VAT guide (Notice 700) on apportionment.
+‘General’ payments and reimbursements of practice costs (for example, GMS global sum, Minimum Practice Income Guarantee correction factor, computer costs, notional rent) are also payments directly related to exempt services unless the practice has dispensing activity, in which case they will cover taxable and exempt supplies.
+In these cases, they will need to be apportioned in accordance with the guidance given in VAT guide (Notice 700) on apportionment.

 7.2 NHS payments to doctors for drugs and appliances